HenryCowan/EMG-Gaming/Rpi_end/unit tests in RPI end/Ads1115 continous driver data input unit/README.md

-## High speed continuous driver for the ADS1115
+## High speed continuous driver for the ADS1115 :runner:

 To control the ADS1115 to read at in at a rate of greater than 400 samples per second, the ADC driver should control ADS1115 in continuous mode.
 We could not find a pre-existing ADS1115 continous driver in C++, so we wrote this QT/C++ one.